-The following covers the operations of Four Nines Gold Inc. (the "Company" or "Four Nines") for the year ended January 31, 2022 prepared as of May 27, 2022.
-This management discussion and analysis ("MD&A") should be read in conjunction with the Company's audited financial statements for the years ended January 31, 2022 and 2021 and related notes.
+The following covers the operations of Four Nines Gold Inc. (the "Company" or "Four Nines") for the three months ended April 30, 2022 prepared as of June 10, 2022.
+This management discussion and analysis ("MD&A") should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the period ended April 30, 2022 and related notes and the audited financial statements for the year ended January 31, 2022 and related notes.
 These documents are available for viewing on SEDAR at www.sedar.com.
 All dollar amounts therein and in the following MD&A are in Canadian dollars unless otherwise indicated.
-These financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+These condensed interim consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").